ObolNetwork/obol-docs/docs/advanced/lido_csm_walkthrough.md

-Sign the transaction, and the cluster is ready for deposit from Lido CSM.
+Sign the transaction.
+The cluster is ready for deposit from Lido CSM.